 Advocates for the abolition of the death penalty and the greater use of restorative justice processes.

-We have been working closely with the Catholic Mobilizing Network, CMN, to be trained in restorative practices.
-We piloted their small group program titled “Restorative Justice, Restorative Living” and are working on adapting this for Marianist communities to use.
+We have been working closely with Catholic Mobilizing Network, CMN, to be trained in restorative practices.
+Our issue team piloted their small group program titled Restorative Justice, Restorative Living and we are hoping to continue to engage Marianist communities and institutions with these restorative justice modules.
 If your community is interested in learning more about restorative justice, please reach out to us here so we can discuss using this program further!

 Many members of this issue team have participated in a restorative justice training that introduced the circle process and a few have been formally trained as circle process facilitators.
 The circle process is a structured discussion process combining ancient wisdom and practices with our current complex multicultural societies.
 This process is meant to be used in difficult discussions and helps build understanding, strengths, safety, and authenticity within groups, even between those individuals who have been extremely hurt by the other.
 We support the use of restorative justice and circle processes in the criminal justice system, and also hope to see it used throughout communities for a variety of purposes.
 Our issue team continues to be trained in the circle process and hope to have more to offer directly to Marianists soon.
 If you are interested in learning more, please contact us.
 Catholic Mobilizing Network does have circle facilitator trainings throughout the year!